dansmyers/Networks/Sprint-2-Links_and_JavaScript/Examples/5-Hello_DOM.md

 - In your JS functions, use `document.getElementById()` to get references to DOM nodes, then access or set their properties, like `innerHTML`, to make things happen on the page.

 As you're practicing, you'll probably need to do some research to look up the events and element properties that you need to use for a particular effect.
 This is normal.
-Keeo playing around and experimenting!
+Keep playing around and experimenting!